Han Zhihe: Biographical introduction and historical accounts, major works and academic contributions

 Major works and academic contributions

-The two-volume book Shang Han Wei Zhi Lun (The Subtle Treatises on Exogenous Febrile Disease) is a text on the Shang Han (theory on exogenous febrile disease).
-It was compiled in 1086 CE by Song Dynasty herbalist Han Zhihe.
-The original manuscript has not survived to this day, and later printed editions are compiled versions of the book The Yongle Canon (Yongle Encyclopedia).
-The book has 15 chapters, covering topics from the origin of Shang Han to Lao Fu (recurrence caused by overexertion).
-The book discusses pulse differentiation and treatment methods such as diaphoresis, purgation, and warming.
-It also covers medication, the treatment of certain diseases and syndromes, and includes prescriptions and treatment cases.
-The prescriptions are not limited to those in Shang Han Lun (The Treatise on Cold-Induced Diseases), but mostly self-established.
-The various methods of diaphoresis, purgation, and warming are determined by the three stages of the solar terms, after Lichun (Beginning of Spring) and before Qingming (Pure Brightness), after Qingming and before Mangzhong (Grain in Ear), and after Mangzhong and before Liqiu (Beginning of Autumn).
-Han innovates in his interpretation of Shang Han Lun (the Treatise on Cold-induced Diseases), reflecting a certain degree of change and development.
+The two-volume work Shang Han Wei Zhi Lun (The Subtle Treatises on Exogenous Febrile Disease) is a specialized treatise on the Shanghan theory (the theory of exogenous febrile disease).
+It was compiled in 1086 CE by Han Zhihe, a physician of the Northern Song dynasty.
+The original manuscript has not survived; later extant versions are reconstructed editions derived from quotations preserved in the Yongle Dadian (Yongle Encyclopedia).
+The text comprises fifteen chapters, covering topics ranging from the etiology and pathogenesis of Shanghan to Lao Fu (relapse triggered by overexertion).
+It discusses pulse diagnosis and therapeutic modalities—including diaphoresis, purgation, and warming—and addresses herbal formulation, the management of specific diseases and syndromes, and includes both prescriptions and documented clinical cases.
+These prescriptions are not limited to those recorded in Zhang Zhongjing’s Shang Han Lun; many are original formulations by Han Zhihe himself.
+The various methods of diaphoresis, purgation, and warming are determined by the three stages corresponding to the solar terms: (1) after Lichun (Beginning of Spring) and before Qingming (Pure Brightness); (2) after Qingming and before Mangzhong (Grain in Ear); and (3) after Mangzhong and before Liqiu (Beginning of Autumn).
+Han Zhihe innovates in his interpretation of the Shang Han Lun, reflecting a certain degree of change and development.
 His work was important for later generations.
-However, the later herbalist Wang Lu (王履Wáng Lǚ) criticized Han for "using Wenshu syndrome as a treatise on the Cold-induced Diseases" in his book Yi Jing Su Hui Ji (Trace Back Collection of Medical Classics), to which attention should be paid.
-The existing version of Shang Han Wei Zhi Lun (The Subtle Treatises of Shang Han) is an engraved and lithographed edition from the late Qing dynasty, and a copy was collected in Si Ku Quan Shu (The Imperial Collection of Books), etc.
+However, the later herbalist Wang Lu (王履,Wáng Lǚ) criticized Han for "using the Wenshu syndrome as the framework for a treatise on cold-induced diseases" in his book Yi Jing Su Hui Ji (A Collection for Tracing Back the Medical Classics), a point that warrants attention.
+The extant version of the Shang Han Wei Zhi Lun (Subtle Treatises on Cold-Induced Diseases) is an engraved and lithographed edition from the late Qing dynasty; one copy was included in the Si Ku Quan Shu (Complete Library of the Four Treasuries), among other collections.

 References: